Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 • Guarantor company fee: 1 month’s rent + tax.
 In Japan, a co-signor or guarantor or hoshonin agrees to cover the cost if you default on your rent or damage the property, and they must prove they have the financial means to pay.
 While the recently revised Civil Code allows limits on the Guarantee Amount, the need for a guarantor is one of the most challenging hurdles for foreigners looking to rent an apartment in Japan.

-If you are relocating to Japan from a foreign country to work for a company in Japan, your company should be able to help.
+If you are relocating to Japan from a foreign country to work for a Japanese company, your company should be able to assist you.

-Many multinational companies can act as a guarantor for you when you need to move into an apartment in Japan by being the co-signer on your lease.
+Many multinational companies can be guarantors for you when you need to move into an apartment in Japan by being the co-signer on your lease.

 Otherwise, a guarantor company (hoshonin-gaisha) can be your guarantor for a fee.